Picture some of the most high-performing teams you can think of:

 On the flip side, when communication is effective, it creates shared understanding, shared meaning and a common connection amongst the team.

 This shared understanding creates a solid platform for trust to be built.

 And trust in leadership is referenced by Gallup, Great Places to Work and Towers Watson as one of the primary contributors to high employee engagement.

 Engaged employees are more likely to give discretionary effort which increases their overall performance and productivity.

-And this delivers greater levels success and better results not only for the individual themselves, but for the whole team, the business and for your customers and other key stakeholders.
+And this delivers greater levels of success and better results not only for the individual themselves but for the whole team, the business and for your customers and other key stakeholders.

-So if you want to create a successful, highly-engaged, high-performing team, then it all starts with effective leadership communication.
+So if you want to create successful, highly-engaged, high-performing teams, then it all starts with effective leadership communication.